La page de Michel Talagrand

 know no physics and only undergraduate mathematics.
 (You may notice a self-description here.)
 It is supposed to be very easy reading.

-The project is about half-way through completion.
-The early chapters are ready, explaining what is a
+A first version of the entire project is nearly complete.
+The early chapters (and more) are ready, explaining what is a

 free quantum field.
 A large part of these chapters have already been

 read by persons with no background in the field, so that it is now PROVED that

 they are actually readeable.
 A number of appendices explaining from the ground up some relevant

 mathematics are also ready.
 I need MORE VOLUNTEERS.
 Please participate to this project.
 If you provide valuable feedback,